Ijaz Ahmed Shah: Political career

 Shah has served as the Home Secretary of Punjab in 2002.
 During his tenure, he was accused of the formation of the PML-Q and PPP-Patriots.

-In 2004, he was appointed as the Pakistani High Commissioner to Australia but was rejected by Australia's Department of Foreign Affairs.
+In 2004, he was appointed the Pakistani High Commissioner to Australia but was rejected by Australia's Department of Foreign Affairs.

 He ran for the seat of the National Assembly of Pakistan from NA-118 (Nankana Sahib-II) as an independent candidate in the 2013 Pakistani general election, but was unsuccessful.

 He again ran for the seat of the National Assembly of Pakistan from NA-118 (Nankana Sahib-II) as an independent candidate, with support of Pakistan Tehreek-e-Insaf (PTI), in the 2015 by-elections, but was again unsuccessful.
 He lost to Shizra Mansab Ali Khan.

 He was elected to the National Assembly of Pakistan from NA-118 (Nankana Sahib-II) as a candidate of PTI in the 2018 Pakistani general election.
 He received 63,818 votes and defeated Shezra Mansab Ali of Pakistan Muslim League (N).

 In March 2019, he was made the Federal Minister for Parliamentary Affairs which he held till 16 April 2019.

 On 18 April 2019, in a cabinet reshuffle, he was sworn in as Federal Interior Minister of Pakistan, the post previously held by Shehryar Khan Afridi.

 On 10 April 2022, because of the motion of no confidence, he resigned from the National Assembly on the orders of Imran Khan.
 The new government did not accept the resignations of many members for fear of deteriorating the number of members.
 However, accepting the resignations of eleven members on 28 July 2022, one of them was Ijaz Ahmed Shah.
 Later, by-elections were held again on his seat, Imran Khan made a surprising move to stand on his own in all the by-seats.